 Before scanning the first ballot batch, confirm that VxCentralScan displays No ballots have been scanned.
 If not, go to the Admin menu and select

-Delete Ballot Data option under the
+Delete Ballot Datato clear the scanner.

-VxBatch will stop scanning and present a review screen if scanning cannot be completed due to a blank sheet, overvoted contest, scan mode mismatch, or an otherwise unreadable ballot sheet.
+VxCentralScan will stop scanning and present a review screen if scanning cannot be completed due to a blank sheet, overvoted contest, scan mode mismatch, or an otherwise unreadable ballot sheet.
 The review screen will display an image of the scanned ballot sheet, the reason why scanning was stopped, and confirm that this ballot sheet has not been tabulated yet.

 The example below shows an Overvote detected that is being removed for Resolution Board processing.

 The removed ballot should be duplicated and prepared for the Resolution Board.
 Using a red pen, mark the removed ballot as Original and the duplicated ballot as Duplicate with both ballots numbered consecutively.
 For example, the first ballot removed should be marked as Original #1 and the ballot used for duplication as Duplicate #1.
 Place both the original and duplicate ballots in an envelope to provide to the Resolution Board.

 The Resolution Board will examine the original ballot and mark the duplicate ballot in a manner consistent with the voter’s intent and applicable laws.
 When all original ballot batches have been scanned, a final batch containing all the duplicated ballots may be scanned to reincorporate these ballots into the tally.

 If scanning a duplicated ballot prepared by the Resolution Board, first confirm that the reason presented on screen is valid and that the duplicated ballot should be tabulated as such.
 VotingWorks recommends scanning all duplicated ballots as the last batch on election night.